Skip to content

 Social and Behavioral Sciences

-Students will develop understanding of the world around them through study of content and the processes used by social and behavioral scientists to discover, describe, explain, and/or predict human behavior and social systems.
+Students will develop an understanding of the world around them through study of content and the processes used by social and behavioral scientists to discover, describe, explain, and/or predict human behavior and social systems.
 Students must understand the diversities and complexities of the cultural and social world, past and present, from a social scientist’s perspective, and methodologies, and come to an informed sense of self and others.

 Outcomes.
 A student who earns General Education in the Social and Behavioral Sciences will be able to: